by Andrea M. Darcy

 Therapy also helps you recognise who the adult you is, along with his or her personal power and mature perspective.
 You might find that after a period of allowing yourself to feel anger and sadness towards others you find all new understanding and compassion, able to see others are not perfect either and had their own unmet needs to struggle with.

 Would you like to try inner child work with a experienced, kind therapist?
 Harley Therapy connects you with some of London’s top mental health practitioners.
 Not in the UK?
-We can introduce you to Skype therapists who can help you no matter where you might live.
+We can introduce you to online therapists who can help you no matter where you might live.